-"There are two things that make the Lincolnshire Sausage stand out from its fellow sausages - flavour and texture."
+"There are two things that make the Lincolnshire sausage stand out from its fellow sausages - flavour and texture."

 Photo by Pixabay

 There has always been a plentiful supply of sage in the Lincolnshire area.
 Originating in the Mediterranean region, sage dislikes prolonged exposure to wet conditions.

 As Lincolnshire has one of the lowest annual rainfall levels in the UK, sage has always thrived in Lincolnshire soil.

 Sage is a good meat preservative.
-It is rich in the naturally occurring antioxidant phenoxyethanol, and has been used as a meat preservative since Roman times.
+It is rich in the naturally occurring antioxidant, phenoxyethanol, which has been used as a meat preservative since Roman times.

 Indeed, the herb sage may well have been introduced into Lincolnshire by the Romans.
 As a result, sage was always used in the original Lincolnshire sausage recipes.

-Traditional Lincolnshire Sausages contain just 6 ingredients:
+Traditional Lincolnshire sausages contain just six ingredients:

-If you’re looking to make your own Lincolnshire Sausages then take a look at some of these mixes.
+If you’re looking to make your own Lincolnshire Sausages, then take a look at some of these mixes.